The Yellow Monkey: 1995–2000: The Success

 By the year 1995, The Yellow Monkey had already become successful in Japan, playing their first show at the Nippon Budokan on April 11.
 They released the album Smile, which was another critical and public success, and the band released the single "Love Communication".
 Other songs that became classics of the band are "Fantasy" (Nagekunari Waga Yoru no Fantasy), "Scorching Night" (Nettaiya), the powerful ballad "Hard Rain" and "Venus's Flower" (Venus no Hana).
 The tour for this album in Japan booked more than 40 major shows.

 When it seemed that the band would rest, at the end of that same year, they released the album Four Seasons, which was recorded in London.
 The album reached No. 1 on the Oricon charts.
 The album had more-accessible songs, and reached a warm reception by the fans.
 There were also fans of anime because the song "Tactics" was used as the first ending theme of the Rurouni Kenshin anime, becoming their most successful single up until that point.
-Many other classics were already identified, such as "The Sun Is Burning" (Taiyō ga Moeteiru), the good rock-and-roll track "I Love You Baby" and songs such as "Father", "Remembering a Mermaid" (Tsuioku no Mermaid) and "The Moon Song" (Tsuki no Uta).
-Despite the thundering success of the record, the Yellow Monkey continued being a cult band, since the lyrics and live performances remained consistent.
-On May 5, 1996, The Yellow Monkey performed in London with The Spiders from Mars.
+Many other classics were already identified, such as "The Sun Is Burning" (Taiyō ga Moeteiru), the rock-and-roll track "I Love You Baby" and songs such as "Father", "Remembering a Mermaid" (Tsuioku no Mermaid) and "The Moon Song" (Tsuki no Uta).
+Despite the thundering success of the record, The Yellow Monkey continued being a cult band, since their lyrics and live performances remained consistent.
+On May 5, 1996, they performed in London with The Spiders from Mars.

-After two back-to-back record releases, the band decided to take a break for one year.
+After two back-to-back album releases, the band decided to take a break for one year.
 The decision was aided by Kazuya's stress from the constant and exhausting work of the two previous albums.
 The compilation album Triad Years Act 1 was released and was certified by the RIAJ for sales of a million copies.
-They also changed record labels to BMG Funhouse/Ariola Japan and put on a special show, Mekara Uroko 7, at the end of the year.
-It was a concert for the oldest fans of the band, in which they had played older songs from before the Smile album.
-Many of these old fans considered those songs to be mainstream and pop in excess.
-An unforgettable part of this concert was the moment where they played "Pearl Light of Revolution" with an orchestral arrangement.
-This according to Kazuya, was one of the best moments in his career.
+They also changed record labels to BMG Funhouse/Ariola Japan.
+On December 28, 1996, the seventh anniversary of what they consider their first concert, The Yellow Monkey held a special concert at the Nippon Budokan titled Mekara Uroko 7, where they played older songs.
+According to Kazuya, performing "Pearl Light of Revolution" with an orchestral arrangement at the show was one of the best moments of his career.
+The band continued to sporadically use the Mekara Uroko (メカラ ウロコ) name for special concerts and events, which were usually held on December 28.